Ahmedsaed/100-days-of-code/README.md

 - [ ] Create a portfolio
 - [X] Contribute to open source projects
 - [X] Get established in Twitter dev community
+    > I cannot describe in words how happy I am to be a part of this amazing and inspiring community.
+I learned a lot of great things and made a lot of new connections.

 ### Secondary Goals & Resources